pointfreeco/episode-code-samples/0074-modular-state-management-view-actions/README.md

 > #### This directory contains code from Point-Free Episode: [Modular State Management: View Actions](https://www.pointfree.co/episodes/ep74-modular-state-management-view-actions)
 >
-> There's only one thing the way of modularizing our views: they know about every action in the app.
-To further isolate our views we need to be able to transform stores to focus in on just the local actions a view cares about.
-Once this is done we can finally extract our views into their own isolated module.
+> It's time to fully modularize our app!
+Our views can still send any app action, so let's explore transforming stores to focus in on just the local actions a view cares about.